 I recommend using the unit conjunction with Art with Jenny K’s growth mindset collaboration poster, which is super easy for teachers, fun for kids, and will make a lasting impression as a hallway display.

 You might also want to check out the eBook version of Unshakeable, which has an entire chapter on how to create a vision for teaching and tap into it when you’re feeling discouraged.
-There’s going to be a free online book club for Unshakeable this July to help you reconnect with why you teach.
+There’s also a free online book club to help you reconnect with why you teach.

 Lastly, check out my guest post for TpT on growth mindset shifts, which will help you identify any self-defeating thoughts and replace them with growth mindset thoughts that are empowering and energizing.